-The pennant pattern is another short-term continuation pattern that marks the mid-point of a longer movement.
+The Pennant pattern is a short-term continuation pattern that marks the mid-point of a longer trend movement.
 It is similar to the flag pattern with the consolidation period forming a small triangle rather than a parallelogram or a rectangle.
-The pennant is the consolidation phase that forms after a rapid, near vertical movement, and is usually characterized by a decrease in volumes.
+The Pennant is the consolidation phase that forms after a rapid, near vertical movement, and is usually characterized by a decrease in volumes.
 The consolidation period formed by profit taking by traders that entered before the sharp movement, and traders who missed the initial movement and see this phase as a opportunity to enter the trade.
-The formation of the pennants coincides with a decline in volumes until the break out, which usually occurs within 15-20 periods.
+The formation of the Pennant pattern coincides with a decline in volumes until the break out, which usually occurs within 15-20 bars.

 As with other triangles, an entry signal is given when the price breaks out of the Pennant in the direction of the preceding sharp movement.
 The break out is usually accompanied by an increase in volume.
 If the volume does not increase then the risk of a failure is greater.